 Hellerstein joined the Berkeley faculty in 1987 after completing medical training at Yale Medical School and a Ph.D. from Massachusetts Institute of Technology.
 He maintains a joint appointment in the department of medicine at UC San Francisco.
 Hellerstein’s major research interest has been developing novel methods to enable a new branch of medicine: molecular kinetics, or flux medicine.
 This research in dynamic molecular systems has resulted in more than 250 publications, 80 issued patents, 40 biopharma research programs and participation on several editorial boards, including Science Translational Medicine.
 He co-founded a medical diagnostics and drug development biotech company, KineMed, Inc., in 2001, for which he is currently chief of the scientific advisory board.

 The arts and design cultivate our powers of expression while creating a bridge to our community.
 Join this launch of Berkeley’s Arts and Design Initiative and dream with us about its future.
-This lecture explores a range of innovative projects developed on campus and in collaboration with our wider Bay Area arts community.
-We will consider the role of creative thinking and making in higher education, mindful of our distinctive public mission as well as the unique opportunity for artistic experimentation at a top research university.
+Hear about innovative projects developed on campus and in collaboration with our wider Bay Area arts community.
+We will consider the role of creative thinking and making in higher education, mindful of Berkeley’s distinctive public mission as well as the unique opportunity for artistic experimentation at a top research university.

 Jackson is connecting and fortifying the many departments, centers, presenting organizations, and laboratories devoted to the arts and design at Berkeley.
 She recently was named to this new leadership post.
-With a background in the performing arts, Jackson conducts research and teaching that also explores visual art, architecture, and new media.
-The author of The Builders Association and other works, she is a frequent speaker on the role of the arts in higher education and in movements for social justice.
+Jackson is a frequent speaker on the role of the arts in higher education and in movements for social justice.